-CSME 2541 Preparation for Texas Cosmetology Examination (Preparation for State Licensing Examination) Frank Phillips College
+CSME 2541 - Preparation for Texas Cosmetology Examination (Preparation for State Licensing Examination) Frank Phillips College

-Credit Hours: 5 Prerequisite and/or Co-requisite: CSME 1443, 1310, 1447, 1505, 1553, 2310, 2337, 2501, and 2539, with grades of C or better. \ Capstone course
+CSME 1443, 1310, 1447, 1505, 1553, 2310, 2337, 2501, and 2539, with grades of C or better.

-Course Description: Preparation for the state licensing examination.
+Preparation for the state licensing examination.
 (The student will exhibit the skills required for the completion of the Texas Cosmetology practical exam; and complete the theory curriculum for the Texas Department of Licensing and Regulation theory examination.)
+Capstone course.